winnerchen/nodejspractise/README.md

 # nodejspractise

-a micro service that receive json data and return filtered data with specified field.
+A micro service that receives json data and return filtered data with specified field.